Skip to main content

 )

-dlt.config and dlt.secrets behave like dictionaries from which you can request a value with any key name. dlt will look in all config providers - env variables, TOML files, etc. to create these dictionaries.
-You can also use dlt.config.get() or dlt.secrets.get() to request a value cast to a desired type.
+dlt.config and dlt.secrets behave like dictionaries from which you can request a value with any key name. dlt will look in all config providers - environment variables, TOML files, etc. to create these dictionaries.
+You can also use dlt.config.get() or dlt.secrets.get() to request a value and cast it to a desired type.
 For example:

 credentials = dlt.secrets.get("my_section.gcp_credentials", GcpServiceAccountCredentials)